chrispei1101/ECS150-Project1/REPORT.md

 The `sls` function is designed to list the contents of the current directory.
 It opens the current directory using `opendir(".")`.
 If the directory fails to open, it prints an error message using `perror()`.
 Otherwise, it proceeds to read the directory entries using `readdir()` in a loop.
 For each directory entry, it retrieves file information using `stat()` excluding the entry name starting with a dot.
 If `stat()` fails to retrieve file information, it prints an error message and closes the directory stream.
 For each valid entry, the function prints the entry's name and size.
 It also prints a completion message to `stderr` indicating the successful execution and closes the directory stream using `closedir()`.

 ### 3. Output Redirection
-Output redirection is implemented by identifying the presence of > or >> in the command line.
-The output file is then extracted, and the open system call is used to open the file with the appropriate flags (O_WRONLY, O_CREAT, O_APPEND or O_TRUNC).
-The file descriptor is then duplicated to STDOUT_FILENO, and the command is executed.
+Output redirection, `output_redirection` function, is implemented by identifying the presence of `>` or `>>` in the command line.
+The command line is being duplicated using `strdup()` and then tokenized using `strtok()` to separate the command and the output file name based on the `>` delimiter.
+The function also detects if the `>>` sequence is present in the command line, indicating append redirection.
+After extracting the output file name, the function trims leading whitespaces from the file name.
+If the output file and command are valid, the function attempts to open the output file using the `open()`.
+Depending on whether it's append redirection or regular output redirection, appropriate flags are passed to `open()` to handle file creation.
+If opening the output file fails, an error message is printed using `perror()`.
+If successful, the function proceeds to parse the command line using the `parse_command()` function and executes the command using the `execute_command()` function.

 ### 4. Piping
 Piping is implemented by creating multiple child processes, each connected to a